Kenny Lamb

 Hooks favor the bold.

-In writing hooks, not only a hook to a chorus, but conceptual hooks as well, I’ve found that really, really stretching and pushing for new ways of looking at things is so key to progressing as a songwriter.
-We have to be willing to recognize when we haven’t stretched enough.
-After that, it’s on us to do the imaginative exercise and abstract thinking that might lead to a unique angle and hook to an idea.
+In writing hooks, I’ve found that really, really stretching and pushing for new ways of looking at things is so key to progressing as a songwriter.
+To do this, we first have to recognize when we haven’t stretched enough.
+After that, it’s on us to do the imaginative thinking that might lead to a unique angle and hook to an idea.
 Maybe it’s a surprising perspective, maybe it’s an unexpected word or phrase used to apply to something in a way you’ve never heard it applied to.
 Maybe it’s a fictional story that has characters and happenings that take the listener to an interesting scenario, relatable but imaginative.
-Genres have much to do with hook styles.
-Country music can be much more about telling stories, but vibe and emotional texture is found there as well.
-In Pop music, we may need more vibe, less literal story, but again there are exceptions.
-Expanding our songwriting into new genres may require some artistic control of our expression at first.
-That is the craft.
-We just can’t lose the art and originality in the process.
-That will always be what’s most important at the end of the day.